Keeping You a Secret

 Keeping You a Secret is a young adult novel by Julie Anne Peters.
 It was first published in hardback in 2003, and later in paperback in 2005.

-This novel deals with mature themes.
-It is about a young girl (Holland, aged 17) discovering her sexuality and what it is like to experience homophobia.
+The novel is about Holland, a 17-year-old girl, discovering her sexuality and what it is like to experience homophobia.
 What starts out as a confusing "girl crush" becomes a discovery of Holland's true feelings and coping with the concept of attraction to a member of her own sex.
 Other characters in the novel discover her crush and employ various means of physical and emotional abuse and violence, displaying strong homophobic behaviors.

+Keeping You a Secret was a finalist for the 2004 Lambda Literary Award for Children's and Young Adult Literature and Stonewall Book Award.

+Reception

+Kirkus Reviews referred to the novel as "revealing" and noted that "gay or straight" readers will "identify with the excitement that accompanies that first love affair.
+At the heart is the realization that secrecy can damage many relationships, no matter the connection".

+Publishers Weekly wrote, "Peters [...] raises important points about the ramifications of coming out, but covers so much territory that her plotting suffers".
+They noted that some character development and action "seems too sudden", "comes across as extreme", or "feel[s] contrived".
+They concluded that "readers will appreciate Holland's new ability to live free of others' expectations [...] but the messages here seem to take precedence over plot".